 These are all important questions you should be asking yourself so that you can determine what you should change and improve, if you were to consider retaking the MCAT.

-With that being said, if you are looking for some solid data, the AAMC collected statistics on MCAT retakers between 2008-2010 (they haven’t updated their data since).
+With that being said, if you are looking for some solid data, the AAMC collected statistics on MCAT retakers from 2015 and 2016 examinees.
 This data includes: